shameme97/Tic-Tac-Toe/README.md

 <a name="about-the-project"></a>
 ## About the project

-This version of Tic-Tac-Toe is made with an NxN sized board where the user can pick any value where 3 <= N <= 12.
+This version of Tic-Tac-Toe represents a Tic-Tac-Toe tournament-style game with multiple matches between same two players.
+The matches are set with an NxN sized board where the users can pick any value where 3 <= N <= 12.
+The **Reset Score** button needs to be clicked to start a new tournament.
-The UI allows the user to make moves by clicking on the board.
+The UI allows the users to make moves by clicking on the board.
-Afterwards, the moves are sent as commands from the frontend to the backend for evaluation as a single chunk using the POST method.
+Afterwards, by clicking on the **Submit** button, the moves are sent as commands from the frontend to the backend for evaluation as a single chunk using the POST method.
 The frontend then displays the result (Draw / CIRCLE Wins! / CROSS Wins!) based on